 Cons of an Informal Pet Plan

 Since this type of plan provides a one-time gift, there is no real oversight to how the money you gift is spent.
 It can be spent, as you hope, for the benefit of your pet to provide for him or her for the rest of their life.
 In the alternative, your pet could end up in a shelter and your gift could fund an extended holiday, a new car or some other extravagance for the benefit of the recipient.
 You must have confidence in the person you are entrusting with your pet’s financial and physical well-being.
+You may be better off with a pet trust.

 An additional con of an informal plan is that they typically only go into effect upon your death as this is a gift being made when you die.
 However, what happens if you are unable to care for your pet during your lifetime?